Nothing is better than a hot, fresh, blueberry scone in the morning—or even for afternoon tea!

 - Combine flour, sugar, baking powder, lemon zest (if using), and salt in a bowl.

-- Using a pastry blender, cut in butter until mixture resembles coarse crumbs.
+- Using a pastry cutter, cut in butter until mixture resembles coarse crumbs.

 - Combine eggs and heavy cream.
 Add egg mixture into well in flour mixture and mix until dough forms.